 You can also run in to issues where the script timeout setting PHP (the programming language that WordPress and Plugins use) is set too low.

 NOTE: Make ONE change at a time testing between each change.

 - Under BackWPup->Settings->Jobs Tab

-- Set Maximum script execution time to a low number like 15, experiment with values between 5 and 30.
+- Set Maximum script execution time to a low number like 15 or 10, experiment with values between 5 and 30.

 - In your backup job, if backing up to file, select Tar GZip (Zip will break apart the file for each retry).

 - Change Reduce Server Load from Disabled to Minimum (you can step up to the different settings one at a time testing between each change).